steibelj/CSTAT/README.md

-# Download the code for excercises
+# Bayesian Inference using Stan: CSTAT workshop

 ## Each project consists of: